-PEER’s mission is to maintain a team of volunteers, trained in large animal emergency rescue techniques.
-PEER volunteers specialize in rescuing large animals from dangerous situations with minimal danger to human life and without compromise to public safety.
+PEER’s mission is to rescue large animals from dangerous situations with minimal danger to human life and without compromise to public safety.
+We maintain a team of volunteers trained in large animal emergency rescue techniques who use our 2 specifically outfitted ambulances.

-PEER does not charge a fee for rescue and recovery and relies wholly on donations from owners involved.
+PEER does not charge a fee for rescue and relies wholly on donations and sponsorships.

 - To effect a rescue of any large animal in distress, that has found itself in a potentially life threatening situation.